 DNSSEC

-You cannot enable DNSSEC if you have set up Secondary DNS enabled.
+DNSimple does not support Secondary DNS if you have DNSSEC enabled.
 They will not work in conjunction.
-Ensure you are not currently using Secondary DNS, or disable Secondary DNS before using DNSSEC.
-You can read more about why here.
+Please ensure that you are not currently using DNSSEC, or disable DNSSEC before using Secondary DNS.
+You can read more about the complexities of multi-signer DNSSEC models in RFC 8901.

 Table of Contents

-DNSSEC provides a way to cryptographically build a chain of trust from the root name servers to authoritative name servers.
+DNSSEC (Domain Name System Security Extensions) provides a way to cryptographically build a chain of trust from the root name servers to authoritative name servers.
 Authenticating resolvers may verify this chain of trust to ensure the DNS results weren’t tampered with while in transit.
+Check out our comics for a fun explanation of why we need DNSSEC.

 DNSSEC scenarios